wp-plugins/simple-links/readme.txt

 Developer docs may be found here:
 <a href="http://matlipe.com/advanced-sidebar-menu/developer-docs/">http://matlipe.com/advanced-sidebar-menu/developer-docs/</a>

+= What text domain do I use for translation and where is the .pot file? =

+The .pot file may be found in the plugins' languages folder.
+Use the 'advanced-sidebar-menu' text domain.

 = Version 4.0+ is not displaying the same as previous version of the plugin.
 How do I bring this back? =

 You will find a checkbox in the widget options for Legacy Mode.